Rob Halford

 Robert John Arthur Halford (born 25 August 1951) is an English heavy metal singer.
-He is best known as the lead vocalist of Judas Priest, which was formed in 1969 and has received accolades such as the 2010 Grammy Award for Best Metal Performance.
-He has been noted for his powerful and wide ranging operatic vocal style and trademark leather-and-studs image, both of which have become iconic in heavy metal.
-He has also been involved with several side projects, including Fight, Two, and Halford.
+He is the lead vocalist of Judas Priest, which he joined in 1973, and has received accolades such as the 2010 Grammy Award for Best Metal Performance.
+He is noted for his powerful and wide-ranging operatic style and trademark leather-and-studs image, both of which have become iconic in heavy metal.
+His side projects include Fight, Two and Halford.

-AllMusic said of Halford, "There have been few vocalists in the history of heavy metal whose singing style has been as influential and instantly recognizable... able to effortlessly alternate between a throaty growl and an ear-splitting falsetto."
+Halford is often regarded as one of the greatest metal frontmen and singers of all time.
+AllMusic said, "There have been few vocalists in the history of heavy metal whose singing style has been as influential and instantly recognizable... able to effortlessly alternate between a throaty growl and an ear-splitting falsetto."
 He was ranked at No. 33 on the list of greatest voices in rock by Planet Rock listeners in 2009.
 He has also been nicknamed "Metal God" by fans.
 He was inducted into the Rock and Roll Hall of Fame as a member of Judas Priest in 2022, via the Award for Musical Excellence.

-Halford is often regarded as one of the greatest metal frontmen and singers of all time.

 Career

 Early years

 Robert John Arthur Halford was born on 25 August 1951 in Sutton Coldfield.
-He grew up in nearby Walsall, where he was raised on the Beechdale housing estate, which was also home to Noddy Holder.
+He grew up in nearby Walsall, where he was raised on the Beechdale housing estate; the estate was also home to Noddy Holder.